strojure/zmap/README.md

 ### `update`

 The function `zmap/update` is used for delayed map update.
+Returns instance of the same type as input, so standard maps should be wrapped afterwards.

 ```clojure
 (ns api.core-update